Fixing a hole: Higher dimensions

 Though we draw heavily on Valtr's definition~\cite[Definition 5.1]{V92}, our definition of higher-dimensional Horton sets differs from his in several ways.
 Firstly, just like in the plane, it is defined in terms of levelled sets and so, in that way, is less general.
 However, our definition is more general in some other ways.
 For one thing, we do not require that the set be in strongly general position, which, in particular, means that there may be points with the same $x$-coordinate.
 This is essential for us, as we will be studying Horton sets that resemble sets of lattice points.
 Our definition also has a new parameter $k$, which allows us to build Horton sets starting from a $k$-dimensional set.
 The definition of a $d$-Horton set in \cite{V92} is instead akin to a $(d,1)$-Horton set.

 We now generalise Lemma~\ref{lem:subhorton2} to higher dimensions.
-Here and below, we use a notion of \emph{complexity} for $(d, k)$-Horton sets $H$, where those $H$ with $|\pi_1(H)|\leq 1$ have complexity $0$ and $H$ has complexity $c$ if the sets $H_{i,p_d}$ in condition 3(b) each have complexity at most $c-1$ and at least one of them has complexity $c-1$.
+We will use a notion of \emph{complexity} for $(d, k)$-Horton sets $H$, where those $H$ with $|\pi_1(H)|\leq 1$ have complexity $0$ and $H$ has complexity $c$ if the sets $H_{i,p_d}$ in condition 3(b) each have complexity at most $c-1$ and at least one of them has complexity $c-1$.

 \begin{lem} If $k\leq d$ and $H\subset \RR^d$ is $(d,k)$-Horton, then, for any integers $a$ and $p$ with $p\geq 1$, the set $H_{a,p}$ is also $(d,k)$-Horton. \end{lem}